apple/swift-nio/docs/public-async-nio-apis.md

     /// The stream of inbound messages.
     ///
-    /// - Important: The `inboundStream` is a unicast `AsyncSequence` and only one iterator can be created. public let inboundStream: NIOCore.NIOAsyncChannelInboundStream<Inbound>
+    /// - Important: The `inbound` stream is a unicast `AsyncSequence` and only one iterator can be created. public let inbound: NIOCore.NIOAsyncChannelInboundStream<Inbound>

-    /// The writer for writing outbound messages. public let outboundWriter: NIOCore.NIOAsyncChannelOutboundWriter<Outbound>
+    /// The writer for writing outbound messages. public let outbound: NIOCore.NIOAsyncChannelOutboundWriter<Outbound>

     /// Initializes a new ``NIOAsyncChannel`` wrapping a ``Channel``.
     ///